thdecn/concrete-python/README.md

 A toy implementation of Zama's Concrete library in python

 ## Disclaimer
- * This code has not yet been checked against the RUST Library!
+ * This code has not yet been checked against the RUST Library but has been tested in a similar way.

 ## References
  * https://github.com/zama-ai/concrete